 - Optimisation of machine and equipment use through ongoing analysis and identification of inefficiencies within the system

 - General oversight and monitoring of machinery – including project coordination for maintenance, upgrades, and repair when needed

-- Working with manufacturing staff to train on new equipment or optimisation processes
+- Working with manufacturing staff to train on new equipment or optimization processes

 - Help with troubleshooting of problems within the manufacturing process